-- the SELV CIRCUIT, TNV-1 CIRCUIT or accessible conductive part shall be connected to a protective earthing terminal in accordance with 2.6; and

-- for PLUGGABLE EQUIPMENT TYPE A, a separate protective earthing terminal shall be provided in addition to the main protective earthing terminal, if any (see 2.6.4.1).
-The installation instructions shall specify that this separate protective earthing terminal be permanently connected to earth; and

-- for PLUGGABLE EQUIPMENT TYPE B, the equipment shall either comply with the above requirements for PLUGGABLE EQUIPMENT TYPE A or be provided with both a marking on the equipment and a statement in the installation instructions, specifying that the USER is to disconnect all TELECOMMUNICATION NETWORK connectors and all CABLE DISTRIBUTION SYSTEM connectors before disconnecting the power; and
+- the SELV CIRCUIT, TNV-1 CIRCUIT or accessible conductive part shall be connected to a protective earthing terminal in accordance with 2.6; and - for PLUGGABLE EQUIPMENT TYPE A, a separate protective earthing terminal shall be provided in addition to the main protective earthing terminal, if any (see 2.6.4.1).
+The installation instructions shall specify that this separate protective earthing terminal be permanently connected to earth; and - for PLUGGABLE EQUIPMENT TYPE B, the equipment shall either comply with the above requirements for PLUGGABLE EQUIPMENT TYPE A or be provided with both a marking on the equipment and a statement in the installation instructions, specifying that the USER is to disconnect all TELECOMMUNICATION NETWORK connectors and all CABLE DISTRIBUTION SYSTEM connectors before disconnecting the power; and the test of 2.3.5 shall be carried out if the TNV-2 or TNV-3 CIRCUIT is intended to receive signals or power that are generated externally during normal operation (for example, in a TELECOMMUNICATION NETWORK).

-NOTE 5 PERMANENTLY CONNECTED EQUIPMENT is assumed to have the main protective earthing terminal permanently connected to earth.
+NOTE 5 - PERMANENTLY CONNECTED EQUIPMENT is assumed to have the main protective earthing terminal permanently connected to earth.